 “Psilocybin may be giving these individuals the temporary ‘kick start’ they need to break out of their depressive states and these imaging results do tentatively support a ‘reset’ analogy.
 Similar brain effects to these have been seen with electroconvulsive therapy.”

 Such was the success of psilocybin in this study that a second stage clinical trial is currently recruiting, again under Carhart-Harris at Imperial.
 This time, it will be a randomised, double blind placebo study comparing the effects of psilocybin with a placebo and a currently prescribed antidepressant, Escitalopram.

 3. St John’s Wort

 Also known by its latin name Hypericum, St John’s Wort is a powerful plant with proven pharmacological effects.
-Research suggests that the plant’s active ingredients increase neurotransmitters such as serotonin, dopamine and noradrenaline in the brain which possibly account for the its mood lifting effects.
+Research suggests that the plant’s active ingredients increase neurotransmitters such as serotonin, dopamine and noradrenaline in the brain which possibly account for its mood-lifting effects.

 While St John’s Wort’s use for treating low mood dates back to antiquity, modern day studies are not conclusive about its efficacy.
 In a number of studies, scientists have declared the plant superior to a placebo and as effective as commonly prescribed antidepressants in treating mild to moderate depression.